- 37% of JDRF's total 2018 income was used to fund research grants. See circle chart below.

 - JDRF funded four Practical Cure Projects in 2018:

-- The top five largest recipients collected 19 percent of total grant funding ($15.4m).
-Two of the top five recipients are for-profit entities (see Appendix D).
+- The five largest recipients collected 19% of total grant funding ($15.8m).
+See Appendix D.

 Appendix A: JDRF Grant Amount by Category

 Appendix B: JDRF Grant as Percent of Total Income by Category